All Episodes

 And the reason is we don't measure trade in services.

-So, you know, when a when a toy comes or a computer comes across in Long Beach, you know, in the port of Long Beach, it gets counted right in in the trade data in terms of trading goods, there's a physical product.
+So, you know, when a toy comes or a computer comes across in Long Beach, you know, in the port of Long Beach, it gets counted, right, in the trade data in terms of trade in goods.

-When those electrons get traveled, you know, over the internet from Deloitte, you know, India, to Deloitte in the US, no one's paying an attention, right, of that trade that's going on.
+When those electrons get traveled, you know, over the internet from Deloitte, you know, India to Deloitte in the U.S., no one's paying any attention, right, of that trade that's going on.

 And that's international trade.